RaviTambade/TFLPortal/Documentation/TransflowerWebdesign/tflwebdesign2.md

 - **Email Capture & Newsletter**:
   Provide an option for visitors to sign up for updates, new course releases, or mentorship tips.
 A small pop-up or footer email capture can help build a potential customer base.

----

-What do you think about this deeper breakdown?
-Would you like to explore any of these features in even more detail, or are there any particular sections you’d like to tweak further?